Bennyboiii/Ricing-Repo/README.md

 # Ricing-Repo
 I plan to put a lot of python scripts here, so you can rice not only Linux, but Windows and Mac as well.

-NUMBER 1: PyVisV1, a desktop visualizer. everything is explained in the code itself, you can import everything in the code yourself, this may change once i figure out how to use this bloody site.
+<b>NUMBER 1:</b> PyVisV1, a desktop visualizer. everything is explained in the code itself, you can import everything
+in the code yourself, this may change once i figure out how to use this bloody site.
 Meanwhile here is the comment at the start of the program.

 PyVis developed by Ben Cochrane